keironchaudhry/p3-campsite-booking-system/README.md

 ### **Establishment User**

 * I want clear, appropriate data input.
-* I want to limit the age of the user applicant.
+* I want to limit the user applicant input, such as age or quantity of guests.
 * I want to receive an update in establishment database of the client reservation.

 ## **Design**